JuanPabloDiaz/doc/_posts/jekyll/2023-06-14-text-and-typography.md

 ## Text and Typography

-I NEED TO MAKE CHANGES TO MAKE THIS PAGE MY OWN BY ADDING NOTES AND EXAMPLES THAT I USE TO LEARN JEKYLL.

 This post is intended to demonstrate Markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), You can also utilize it as a writing example.
 Now, let's begin exploring text and typography.

 This documentation article has been sourced from [**Chirpy Doc**](https://chirpy.cotes.page/posts/text-and-typography/).